 Positive reviews on Google and how you respond to them can help build consumer trust in your brand.

-2. Google reviews increase online visibility through SEO.
+2. Google reviews can increase online visibility through SEO

 For example, if you’re a digital marketing agency and have optimized your listing for local SEO, you can get found easily.

-And, good Google reviews can increase your chances of showing up for relevant local searches – especially those with “best” in the query.
-For example, when someone searches for ‘best dealership near me,’ Google will only show Google My Business listings with a star rating of 4.0 or above.
+And, good Google reviews can increase your chances of showing up for relevant local searches–especially those with “best” in the query.
+For example, when someone searches for “best dealership near me,” Google will only show Google Business Profile listings with a star rating of 4.0 or above.

 This means if you have a high star rating, your listing could show on the search results page above traditional organic listings which can drive more traffic to your website.

-3. Google reviews can help convince and convert more customers.
+3. Reviews can help convince and convert more customers

-An optimized Google My Business listing with reviews by customers is likely to drive potential leads to your website.
+An optimized Google Business Profile listing with reviews by customers is likely to drive potential leads to your small business website.
 This will bring them closer to the purchase stage, and if your website is persuasive enough, they might convert.
 (This is just one reason SEO can be used for lead generation!)

 For brick-and-mortar businesses, having a good number of Google reviews can increase customer visits to your location and increase conversions.
 The reviews set an automatic sales funnel for your business where the customer reviews do the trust-building and your website does the persuasion.